ggruen/CloudKitSyncMonitor/README.md

 }
 ```

-`CloudKitSyncMonitor` takes the network availablity and the user's iCloud account availablity into account when considering sync
+`CloudKitSyncMonitor` takes the network availability and the user's iCloud account availability into account when considering sync
 to be "broken". e.g. if the user is on an airplane, or not logged into iCloud, `CloudKitSyncMonitor` doesn't consider sync to be `isBroken`.

 The `CloudKitSyncMonitor` package provides a class called `SyncMonitor`, which you can use as a singleton in your app via